'Washington Has Become Much Rougher': Germany Is Still Recalibrating With Trump

 In 2019 the world looks different.
 Two years after President Trump took office, the U.S.-German relationship is at a new low.

-President Trump has criticized Germany more than any other European ally.
+President Trump has criticized Germany more than he has any other European ally.
 In his words, Germany is "captive to Russia," "Germany owes vast sums of money to NATO" and "the Germans are bad, very bad."

 Those remarks had consequences.
 "The German public has reservations concerning Trump and there is a public mood to distance ourselves from the USA," says Peter Beyer, Merkel's trans-Atlantic coordinator.
 "This might be due to Trump's political style and the way he communicates, but also because of the German-bashing we hear out of Washington: on trade, on defense, on natural gas, on our immigration policy."